themouseion/Wikipedia-Embeddings/README.md

 ### Preprocessing

-the dataset is massive, first run the file 'splitdata.py'.
+The dataset is massive, first run the file 'splitdata.py'.
 This also separates the data into URL, Text & Title.

-###
+### Embedding

+Next, run 'paraphrase.py'.
+This runs the data through the paraphrase embedding model.
+It's manually separated by files, so that you can run on multiple devices, otherwise it will take multiple days.

+### there are various scripts within the "cleaning" file that help with file count etc.